SomeAnticsDev/someantics.dev/src/streams/2022-07-05-zag/transcript.md

 <i class="timecode">[00:50:06]</i> **Ben:** Okay.

-<i class="timecode">[00:50:06]</i> **Segun:** I'll just call it "--offset" for now.
+<i class="timecode">[00:50:06]</i> **Segun:** I'll just call it "`--offset`" for now.
 I'll make that value 40%.
 And then I use that variable to control the width here.
 So I just call that var and grab the offset.
 Then I use the same variable to control the left positioning of this thumb, right?
 So I created that var and make that also the offset.

 Right, so now we get, like, the slider component in there, but you notice that, like, it's, like, super, like, far away.
 It should be, like, I mean, at the center there.
 So we can definitely, like, adjust the left position based off of the width value itself.
 So, I'm launching the calc() there to sort of like subtract out, like, just that width right there so we have that, like, looking kind of close.
 So how I got the 12 pixels is, the width and height is 24 pixels so, like, just use that half of that to, like, offset that to the center.